 Who am I kidding?
 I never remember to update old blog posts.

 Dana aka the Minimalist Baker’s mission is to create simple, delicious recipes that require 10 ingredients or less, one bowl, and 30 minutes or less to prepare.
 She’s 95% plant-based, but always includes vegan substitutes whenever she uses butter or eggs (which is hardly ever).

 There are a lot of sweet recipes on her blog, but don’t be fooled by the name.
 Dana is definitely waaaaay more than a baker, she has bunches of healthy meal options to choose from as well.

 I luuuuuurrrve the Happy Pear.
 I originally ‘met’ Stephen and David Flynn on Rich Roll’s podcast (where else?) and was instantly smitten.
 Aside from being seriously cute, these Irish twins are also down to earth and really inspiring.
 They’re all about making eating a plant-based diet easy and accessible.
-Their YouTube channel has loads of quick and easy recipes to try.
+You’ll find loads of quick and easy recipes on their website.

 Billed as ‘the film that’s changing the way people eat‘, it’s little wonder Forks Over Knives has expanded into a full-blown movement.
 The website has hundreds of super tasty plant-based recipes to choose from.
 There’s also a cooking course, a meal planner and a what to eat section that’s chockfull of useful tips and information.